Clover Go

 Who Should Use Clover Go?

-- Merchants wanting processor flexibility (Clover locks you in)
+- Anyone wanting processor flexibility, since Clover locks you to Fiserv

 FAQ